 Here we will show the best Instagram ideas to get the most out of your contest, raising your brand awareness.
 We will also go through the rules you must keep in mind before running a contest to avoid getting in trouble with the social media giant, or even the government if you are not careful.
+Offering deals to your audience can enhance your branding.
 So let’s get started!

 Instagram content rules

 Rules are boring we know, but the good part is that Instagram’s contest rules are super easy to understand and follow compared to rules of many other social media sites.
 Just be sure to keep in mind the rules before running your contest.